tdwyer/pretty-good-wallet/README.md

 - **View old Revisions**
   - You can *view old versions* of keys and files just as easy as the current version
-    - Simply add `-chrono` to the same commands and select the version to view
+    - Simply add `-version` to the same commands and select the version to view

 - **Recover** old version of keys and files
     - Works the same as viewing old version except add `-revert` instead
       - `pgw -stdout ~/taxes.pdf -revert` and select the version you want
-    - You can *always* recover from a recovery. *Git revert* is non-destructive
+    - You can *always* recover from a recovery the same as any other recovery
+      - Technically, *PGW* will cherry pick the old version and make a *new commit*

 Confidentiality, Integrity, and Availability (CIA)